-The player should follow advice from a medical professional on when is best to return to exercise.
+Any player who has had Covid-19 symptoms should seek/ follow advice from a health care professional on when is best to return to training.
 Assuming the player is no longer symptomatic, has fully recovered and has finished their required self-isolation period a return to sport can be considered.
-Players should return to sport gradually and if they feel unwell at any stage seek further guidance from a medical professional.
+Those players who have had symptoms lasting more than seven days during their illness, even if asymptomatic at the time of returning to football, should have full medical clearance before returning to training9.
+If symptoms resume, or players feel unwell or have persistent tiredness on return to training they should consult their own doctor.